 My daughter over a year ago developed a fear of all slides and playground equipment.
 It was overnight when she went from climbing and doing feats of daring to having nothing to do with the playgrounds.
-I am sure that this was a logical developmental milestone, but it through me for a loop because she was daring and seemed not to be afraid of anything.
+I am sure that this was a logical developmental milestone, but it threw me for a loop because she was daring and seemed not to be afraid of anything.

 I know both fear and fearlessness is what has allowed us as a species to survive and thrive.
 Unfortunately, fear has been the driving theme lately in our lives.
 I could discuss the whole politics of fear, but I am going to avoid that topic.
 Fear is what paralyzes us from making a change that our students so desperately need.
 Fear is what allows us to argue for the status quo.